gileri/OSMTransportViewer/README.md

 Open index.html (a working version is hosted by [Github](https://gileri.github.io/OSMTransportViewer/)), enter your public transport network name, the reference of the route and you're good !

+The simplest way to host it locally (on port 8000 by default) is to run "python3 -m http.server"

 The verbose parameter try to highlight stops with errors.
 You can change the Overpass API server to whichever you want (some don't have a valid SSL certificate and won't work in HTTPS)